Skip to content

 Good Wine from the Underworld

-Upon entering the gate, visitors are greeted by the scent of mulled wine, roasted almonds, and fir trees – so far, so normal.
-What makes the “Moselle Wine Night Market” in Traben-Trarbach different – and one of the extraordinary Christmas markets in Germany – is that it takes place underground in the former wine cellars of the town at the Middle Moselle.
-And the motto is “Wine, enjoyment & culture”.
+Upon entering the gate, visitors are greeted by the scent of mulled wine, roasted almonds, and pine greenery–so far, so normal.
+The difference that the “Mosel Wine Nights Market” in Traben-Trarbach makes: It takes place underground in the former wine cellars of the city on the Middle Mosel.
+And the motto is: “Wine, Enjoyment & Culture.”

-22 kilometers of wine cellars run through the underground of Traben-Trarbach; around 1900, the town on the Moselle was even the largest wine trading metropolis next to Bordeaux (France).
-Eight of these wine cellars will be open again this winter from Friday to Sunday as a Christmas market, or rather: “Mosel Wine Night Market”.
-In addition to classic delicacies and decorations, there’s plenty to discover here to do with wine and wellness.
+Twenty-two kilometers of wine cellars stretch through the underground of Traben-Trarbach; around 1900, the city on the Mosel was even the largest wine trading metropolis alongside Bordeaux (France).
+Eight of these wine cellars will open again this winter, Fridays through Sundays, as a Christmas market, or rather: “Mosel Wine Nights Market.”
+In addition to classic treats and decorations, there’s much to discover about wine and wellness.

-The Traben-Trarbach Christmas market is open every weekend between November 22 and December 1.
-Admission to the “Wine Night Cellars” costs 5 euros (from 16 years of age, under 16 free).
-Ticket wristbands are valid for the entire duration of the event.
+The Traben-Trarbach Christmas market is open on weekends between Nov.
+21 and Jan.
+3. Admission to the “Wine Nights Cellars” costs 5 euros (from age 16, free for younger visitors).
+The ticket bands remain valid for the entire duration of the event.

 Saarland

-At 5.00 p.m. and 7.00 p.m. on the opening days, the time has come: Santa Claus flies in.
-He in the reindeer sleigh, the Christ Child waving on a cloud below, they float high above the St. Johann market.
-And if you can imagine it without the supporting wire rope, you can indulge in this Christmas illusion – at the Christkindl market in Saarbrücken.
+Always at 5:00 and 7:00 p.m. on opening days, it’s time: Santa flies in.
+He in a reindeer sleigh, the Christ Child waving on a cloud below, they float high above St. Johanner Markt.
+And if you imagine the supporting wire away, you can indulge in this Christmas illusion–at the Christkindl-Markt in Saarbrücken.

-It is open from November 18 to December 24 and from December 27 to 30.
-Stalls are, of course, selling arts and crafts, mulled wine, and roasted almonds in Bahnhofstraße and St. Johanner Markt.
-Special features include an adjacent ice skating rink in Bahnhofstraße (admission: 5 euros), as well as the opportunity to view the Christmassy city of Saarbrücken from above: during a ride on the 50-meter-high Jupiter Ferris wheel (regular price: 7 euros; children aged 3 and over: 4 euros).
+It is open from Nov.
+17 to Dec.
+23 and from Dec.
+27 to 30: Stalls with crafts, mulled wine, and roasted almonds on Bahnhofstraße and St. Johanner Markt are a given, with special features including a nearby ice rink on Bahnhofstraße (admission: 6 euros) and the opportunity to view the festive Saarbrücken city from above: during a ride on the 50-meter-high Jupiter Ferris wheel (regular 7 euros, children from three years: 4 euros).

 Saxony